SamuelJZRobinson/Wisdom-Database/README.md

 # Wisdom-Database

 - The wisdom database is designed to provide a structured collection of concise actionable principles from diverse sources to make better moral, ethical, and practical decisions.
+- The project is continously evolving over time so some things may be subject to change.

 # Databases

-- Mental Tools: conceptual instruments that improve thinking, decisions, and problem solving.
+- Mental Tools: concepts that improve thinking, decision-making, and problem-solving.
+- Practical Tools: techniques for taking action and getting things done.

-- Quotes: insights, advice, or reflection from philosophers and thinkers.
+- Offical Quotes: advice or reflections from philosophers and thinkers.
+Depending on how the project unfolds this will either be removed due to other services storing quotes or only have very specific helpful quotes.
-- Personal Sayings: sayings by users that may not be widely available.
+- Personal Quotes: personal sayings submited by users.

 # Guidelines

 ## Contributions

 - Adhere all rules and guidelines.
+- Having some understanding of the subject matter is recommended.
 - Recommended VS Code extension: https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv.
 - Clone the repository and submit pull requests.

 ## Content

-- A record must contain actionable principles guiding moral, ethical, or practical decisions.
-Avoid descriptions of subject matter, history, definitions, or context that doesn't offer guidance or actionable principles.
+- A record must contain actionable ideas, advice, and principles to guide decisions.
-- A record must contain one atomic idea.
+- A record must contain one atomic idea or compact frameworks.
-- A record must only feature text available on the page.
 - A record must be unique.
 - A record must not repeat information.

 ## Style

+- A record should summarize ideas to be conicse, accurate, and easy to understand.
+Use simple word for word statements if they're available.
+Simplify jargon, remove filler words, shorten long quotes, and merge quotes to form one cohesive idea.
-- A record must express ideas accurately with the least amount of words, preferably 10 words or less.
-Extra words increase processing time, editing time, and the chance of errors.
+- A record should express ideas using the least amount of words, preferably 10 words or less.
+Extra words increase processing time, editing time, the chance of errors, and make it harder to memorize.
-- A record must aim to be word-for-word but can simplify jargon, remove filler words, shorten long quotes, and merge quotes to form one cohesive idea.
-- A record must use numerals (e.g., 0) instead of words (e.g., zero).
+- A record must use numerals (e.g., 0) instead of words (e.g., zero) better readability.

 ## Prohibited Content